DaniTheHack3r/eJPT-certification/09_practical_notes/02_enumeration.md

 ```

 **Note**: Take into consideration that when the login is empty, hydra throws only the login user without password attached to it.

+- There is something important to take into consideration when trying to use mssqlclient.py (example command ahead) `python3 mssqlclient.py -port 1433 ARCHETYPE/sql_svc@10.129.135.110 -windows-auth`, when we want to use windows authentication, domain name and user name can be usually found as `ARCHETYPE\sql_svc`, but when using the impacket classes we need to use forward slash `ARCHETYPE/sql_svc` as impacket loves their forward slashes even on windows where domain names and usernames are always normally separated by a backslash.
+This applies for every tool on impacket.